 The Board of Trustees shall be responsible for making recommendations to the council body concerning the business and property of the corporation, setting policy, approving budgets, salaries, contracts (with any organization, individual, or governmental agencies) and public statements.
 The Board of Trustees may approve non-budgeted expenditures of less than $250.00 without Council approval.
 All expenditures of $250.00 or more must be approved by the Council.
 All other Board decisions shall be brought before the subsequent Council meeting in the form of a written recommendation.
 Council decisions on Board recommendations require a simple majority for approval or non-approval.
-When a decision must be made before the next regular Council meeting, the Board may make the decision, but must be clear in all its communications, whether written or verbal, that it is only speaking for the Board and not the Community Council.
+When a decision must be made before the next General Council meeting, the Board may make the decision, but must be clear in all its communications, whether written or verbal, that it is only speaking for the Board and not the Community Council.

-NUMBER OF TRUSTEES.
+NUMBER OF TRUSTEES

 Board of Trustees shall consist of nine Trustees and five Officers.
 All trustees must hold current MACC membership.
 A quorum shall be greater than or equal to 50% of verified members of the Board.

 LENGTH OF TERM OF TRUSTEES